Ahmed-V-Mousa/task-manager-api/README.md

-Task Manager Application using Node.js, Express.js and authentication.
+Task Manager Application using Node.js, Express.js and authentication with RESTful APIs.